citp/privacy-policy-historical/e/el/ela/elance.com.md

 encourage you to read the posted privacy statement of that website whenever interacting with any website.
 THE WORKROOM
 This area of the Site is for the benefit of Users.
-The private and shared Workroom areas of the Site facilitate communication and the exchange and sharing of information between Clients and Service Providers once a bid has been accepted.
-The information contained in private Workrooms shared between Clients and Service Providers is not used for any purposes other than to facilitate communication and the exchange of information between the parties involved.
+The private and shared Workroom areas of the Site facilitate communication and the exchange and sharing of information between Clients and Contractors once a bid has been accepted.
+The information contained in private Workrooms shared between Clients and Contractors is not used for any purposes other than to facilitate communication and the exchange of information between the parties involved.
 Elance reserves the right to monitor communications in the Workroom in order to verify compliance with our Terms of Service, international, federal or state laws and/or our other stated policies.